LoginRadius/apidocs/database/supportdocs/docs/authentication/faq/troubleshooting.md

 5. Once the field is added you can include it on your registration form by simply clicking on the field name.

+**Q: Can we add extra array variables like address.address[1.]Sure_name?**

+**A**: No, you can't add extra variables like address.address[1].Sure_name.
+Instead, you can use the existing fields like address1 or address2, for example, address.address[1].address1="sample address|sure_name" with pipe-separated values.

+**Q: Once the user has been disconnected on registration before the verification of mandatory fields, How can we force the user to verify those credentials?**

+**A**: In this case, users need to verify essential credentials, such as email or phone ID, based on the selected workflow.
+For instance, if a specific workflow is chosen and the user disconnects during registration, they will be prompted to confirm mandatory fields like email or phone ID during their initial login.

 ## Social Login

 **Q: How do I retrieve the provider access token?**